Tatianah Thunberg, LMSW

 Thunberg

 Her creative life is inseparable from her healing arts practice at Spirit Moves LLC.
-A devoted community weaver, TatiAnah believes in the power of gathering as essential medicine in these fractured times.
+As a devoted community weaver, she believes in the power of gathering in these fractured times.
 When we come together, we witness one another’s beauty, open to our shared vulnerability, and co-create a field where relational and artistic resonance blossoms.

 Dory